s3vdev/rigcheck/README.md

 2. GLOBAL SEARCH -> BotFather
 3. Create a new bot by typing/clicking /newbot
 4. Choose a user-friendly name for your bot, for example: awesomebot
-5. Choose a unique username for your bot (must ends with â€œbotâ€)
+5. Choose a unique username for your bot (must ends with "bot")
 6. copy your TOKEN e.g. 4334584910:AAEPmjlh84N62Lv3jGWEgOftlxxAfMhB1gs
 7. Start a conversation with your bot: GLOBAL SEARCH -> MY_BOT_NAME -> START
 8. To get the chat ID, open the following URL in your web-browser: https://api.telegram.org/bot[TOKEN]/getUpdates